 - Republic of Chile - People's Republic of China

 - Kingdom of Denmark - Republic of Korea

 Cooperating non-Contracting Parties (CNCPs) are:

-Colombia, France (Territories), Republic of Liberia, Republic of Panama, Republic of Peru and United States of America.
+Colombia, France (Territories), Republic of Liberia, Republic of Panama, and United States of America.